Retries & timeouts

 restart_backoff | ❌ rejected | ✅ constant / linear / exponential, default exponential |

-A service supervisor restarts a replica forever (with bounded exponential backoff) until you stop it explicitly.
+A service supervisor restarts a replica with bounded exponential

-resets its restart counter, so a service that fails repeatedly at
+resets the restart counter, so a service that flapped a bunch on startup

-[services.flaky-worker]run = "/usr/local/bin/worker"backoff_reset_after = "2m" # this one needs longer to call "stable"If you want “finite, escalating wait” semantics on a service, model it
+[services.flaky-worker]run = "/usr/local/bin/worker"healthy_after = "2m" # this one needs longer to call "stable"Rule of thumb: if you want a finite, escalating set of retries, that’s a